plancomps/CBS-beta/CBS-beta/Funcons-beta/index.md

+---
+layout: default
+title: Funcons-beta
+nav_order: 2
+has_children: true
+permalink: /CBS-beta/Funcons-beta
+---

 Funcons-beta
 ============

 This page provides access to the beta-release of an initial collection of so-called 'funcons' (fundamental programming constructs).
 Funcons are reusable components of programming language specifications: in the [CBS framework], a language is specified by defining a translation from its constructs to funcon terms, reusing (by reference) the definitions of the required funcons.

 See [Languages-beta] for illustrative examples of language specifications in CBS.